Jose A Lucero

 In this course, students will explore the history of politics in Latin America.
-Using social scientific theoretical lenses, students will analyze the political problems of modernization, economic development, and social change in several Latin American countries.
-By the end of the course, students will have a deeper understanding of the historical trends and processes that have shaped the Latin America of today.
+Using social scientific theoretical lenses, students will analyze the political problems of development, revolution, social movements and security in several Latin American countries.
+By the end of the course, students will have a deeper understanding of the historical trends and processes that have shaped the Latin America

 Student learning goals

 1. Students will understand contemporary Latin American politics and the local, national, and international processes that have shaped Latin America.

 2. Students will be able apply key social scientific concepts and theoretical lenses to diverse contexts.

 The class will primarily be a combination of lecture and discussion.

 Map Quiz: 5% Participation: 20% (This includes three pop quizzes) Midterm: 20% Final: 20% Paper: 35% (This includes the submission of a draft prior to the submission of the final essay).